6 Great Tips to Avoid Fluid Retention and Improve Your Circulation

-During this time, your muscles relax, circulation flows more easily.
-In addition, your body performs some essential functions for detox.
+During this time, your muscles relax and circulation progresses more smoothly.
+In addition, your body performs some essential functions for detoxification.

-This promotes the elimination of retained fluids and also increases energy levels for better productivity.
+This promotes the elimination of retained fluids and also increases your energy levels for more productivity.

 Visit this article: 5 mindfulness exercises to sleep better

-7. Consume more fruits and vegetablesDaily consumption of fresh foods like fruits and vegetables provides your body with a wealth of benefits to relieve fluid retention and inflammation.
+6. Consume more fruits and vegetablesDaily consumption of fresh foods like fruits and vegetables provides your body with a wealth of benefits to relieve fluid retention and help your circulation.

 Their content of antioxidants, water, fiber, and other essential nutrients improve your kidney function.
 In addition, they also promote the elimination of waste.